Welltory/measure-stress-heart-rate-ios/README.md

 ### Measurement request link <a name="link"></a>

-For the very first measurement from your application, launch this link: **https://welltory.onelink.me/2180424117/bf497b9**.
+For the very first measurement from your application, launch the link: **[FIRST_LAUNCH_LINK] - you will receive it after verification**.
 It will take the user to the measurement screen in case Welltory is installed, or redirect them to the App Store to install it.\
-`Retargeting limitations: If the user has the Welltory app installed within the last 90 days using the link https://welltory.onelink.me/2180424117/bf497b9, the measurement will not start automatically.`
+`Retargeting limitations: If the user has the Welltory app installed within the last 90 days using the [FIRST_LAUNCH_LINK] link, the measurement will not start automatically.`